-Anxiety-free electric car journeys are goal of U.S. loan program
+Anxiety-free electric car journeys are goal of U.S.

 The Obama administration will invest as much as $4.5 billion to build electric-car charging stations, creating a network stretching coast-to-coast to reduce “range anxiety” and potentially improve consumer acceptance of the lower-polluting vehicles.